Stripper (agriculture): Description

 The stripper plucks the ears of grain (generally wheat) without winnowing, and leaving the straw standing.
 The first strippers were drawn by bullocks and consisted of a large, wheeled, box-like machine with a row of spiked prongs in front and with a long pole at the back of the machine for steering.
 It had the advantage over the early reaper machines in being able to reap more quickly (of benefit in a hot climate) and having fewer components subject to wearing out.

 The first strippers were improved by adding a beater to knock the heads off the stems.
 The machines became headers.
 Later headers had reciprocating cutter bars at the back of the combs to cut the stems just short of the heads.

 A stripper-harvester also winnowed the grain, removing the chaff.

 Notable manufacturers were Sunshine Harvester, J. and D. Shearer and Mellor Bros. (who specialised in "bike strippers", ie. light enough to be drawn by a bicycle).

+History

+The historical development of the stripper has an interrupted and multi-stage character.
+In certain historical periods, it emerged as a means to meet the pressing needs of society, only to fade into obscurity before being revived again after centuries.
+During this time, a large number of strippers were developed, produced, and tested by inventors, but only a few were implemented in production and applied in agriculture.

+Gallic reaper

+The first mentions of methods for harvesting only the spikes of grain using a primitive machine can be found in the Natural History of Pliny the Elder, written for the Roman Emperor Titus.
+The author described primitive machines used in large estates in Gaul as more efficient than manual labor.
+A more detailed description of these machines appears in the Treatise on Agriculture by the 4th-century writer Palladius.
+According to Palladius, this device took the form of a two-wheeled cart with a comb mounted at an angle at the front.
+An ox or donkey was harnessed to the cart.
+Alongside the cart walked a person with a T-shaped tool (a long stick with a smaller one transversely mounted at the end).
+As the machine moved across the field, the comb engaged the stalks at the level of the inflorescences, and the person used the tool to "comb" the spikes so that they touched the comb, broke off, and fell into the cart.
+The stalks remained untouched in the field.

+The main task of stripping machines – i.e., separating spikes from stalks – was made possible by the comb and the active T-shaped tool.
+Such a device could only harvest grain with spikes located at the ends of long stalks.
+It is unknown how long this machine was used in Gaul, but considering that Pliny the Elder mentions it in the second half of the 1st century and Palladius confirms its existence in the first half of the 4th century, it is likely that the Gallic reaper was used for at least 250 years.